node-blue/node-blue/README.md

 ## TODO

--   [ ] Release first version and publish to NPM
 -   [ ] Handle newly added, updated, or changed nodes at runtime
 -   [ ] Improve typing throughout
 -   [ ] Generate and export type declarations